 One of the biggest emotional triggers linked to PPP is the fear of having a sexually transmitted disease.

-Because PPP can visually resemble other conditions, many men immediately assume:
+Because PPP can visually resemble other conditions, we have found that many men immediately assume:

 - Genital warts